jjur/whoop-sleep-HR-data-api/README.md

 # Whoop HeartRate and Sleep Python API

+> Updated October 2025 to use new cycles API endpoint for sleep detection
 > Updated July 2025 to use new login API endpoint

 A simple Python library to access Whoop's internal web app API for extracting sleep and heart rate data.